uyuni-project/uyuni/docs/sumaform-howto.md

  ``` scp root@control-node.tf.local:spacewalk-testsuite-base/output.html . ```

  ``` firefox output.html```

-### Considerations:

- Sumaform is a great tool for deploying suse-manager server.

- We have to differenciate between deploy and testing environments :

-**Deploy**

- - if you want to deploy, 4 client against a server, and this client should be registered to the client, then you want to make something else, that's fine.

-**Testing env.**

- - in the testing environments, we don't register clients/minion against a server( this is done by the testsuite cucumber as part of a test)
- - addionaly , testing machines, has some extra packages that we use in the cucumber suite.

- **Resuming**
- So if you want to do deployment, and check/reproduce something, than use the deployment file.

- If you want to improve the tests-suite, or have the machines after a regression founded, then you have to use the testing.tf
+  to use the testing.tf

-### Where live the source code that sumaform is using for cucumber :
+### Where live the source code that sumaform is using for cucumber (this will be merged on master soon)

  https://github.com/SUSE/spacewalk-testsuite-base/tree/slenkins